Support our Mission. We independently test each product we recommend. When you buy through our links, we may earn a commission.

 BEST PLAYER’S IRONS FOR DISTANCE

 Every golfer craves distance.
+Even with the most accurate approach shots you’ll be disappointed if your shot comes up short.
 Which golf shot do you remember the most?
 Most likely, the one you hit the furthest.

 However, player’s irons are not notorious as being distance golf clubs.
-They aren’t made for distance.
-They’re made for precision and accuracy.
+Skilled players look for precision and accuracy and sometimes have to leave distance behind.

-This being said, we know golfers are always going to consider a golf club that offers distance potential.
-It is simply a part of the buying process.
+This being said, we know even better players are always going to consider a golf club that offers distance potential.
+It is simply a part of the buying process and it’s hard to give up on yards.
 These are the best player’s irons for distance.

 9.3